 Does All Weep Screed Have Holes?

 Typically, if it is called a weep screed, then it should have holes to drain any trapped moisture.
-Now there are some manufacturers (like Stockton Products) that make these without holes in them and still call them a weep screed, but they are more of a plaster stop and will not weep as much water out of them compared to ones that have holes in them.
-This is only true for the #7 type.
+Now there are some manufacturers (like Stockton Products) that make these without holes in them and still call them a weep screed, but they are more of a plaster stop.
+This is only true for the #7 type of weep screeds, as far as I can tell.

 How does the water drain, if there are no holes?
 Weep that does not have holes in it will still weep water, but at a much slower rate than one with holes, and my recommendation would be not to go this route.
 This is achieved because the stucco will naturally separate from the metal and create a very small air gap, which is where the water will escape.